Coworking, or coffee shops? Re-invigorating the town centre

 I was thinking about smaller towns when I wrote the blog in 2010.
 Not large cities, where we now find a variety of offers in the ‘coworking’ family of entrepreneurial spaces.
 Smaller towns where people mostly live – rather than the big cities where people commute to for their daily work.
 “What if”, I thought, “we didn’t need to commute so much, but rather we could work in our local High Street, a shorter distance from home?”.

-Town Centres, and the main retail street in each which we term (at least in the UK) the ‘High Street’, are slowly dying.
+The average town centre, and the main retail street in each which we term (at least in the UK) the ‘High Street’, are slowly dying.
 They are fighting hard, but losing out to changing patterns of social, work and retail activity.
 Shops (retail outlets) are closing down as they face competition from online retail.
 But one area which seems steadfast is the coffee shop – they appear to be everywhere!
 In fact, people walk or drive into the town centre just to buy coffee – or to sit in the coffee shop, and meet friends.

 So I return to my question – “What if we could work in our local High Street?”.
 You can, with a laptop or tablet, in a coffee shop.
 But it is not ideal for anything other than a quick stop, a coffee and a few emails.
 Take a bathroom break, and you have to pack up your work and take it with you.
 Then there is the size of tables, noise levels and other issues.
 But most importantly, the standard coffee shop is not set up for ‘community’ activity – i.e., actively seeking out others to network with, collaborate and work with.
 But they could be.
 Or at least, could be expanded into this kind of social business enterprise.